ShashidharNagaral/LOW-LEVEL-DESIGN/DesignPatterns/DesignPattern.md

     NOTE:

-    - instantiation is an activity that shouldn’t always be done in public and can often lead to coupling problems
+    - Instantiation is an activity that shouldn’t always be done in public and can often lead to coupling problems
     - This pattern is super handy when the exact type of object isn’t known until runtime, or when you want to keep your code flexible and easy to extend.
 <hr>